Chucky (TV series): Filming

 Filming for the second season began on April 20, 2022, and concluded on August 29, 2022, in Toronto.
 This season sees the addition of Lachlan Watson as Glen and Glenda Ray, characters whose scenes had to be carefully planned into schedule, since each of them needed a different characterization that took an hour to complete at the hair and makeup department.
-Watson, who is a non-binary person and goes by gender-neutral pronouns, explained that the camera would be set and film them as Glenda, then they would change their costume and return to be filmed as Glen, with a ear piece that played the lines they had recorded previously.
+Watson, who is a non-binary person and goes by gender-neutral pronouns, explained that the camera would be set and film them as Glenda, then they would change their costume and return to be filmed as Glen, with an ear piece that played the lines they had recorded previously.
 "When you're in that environment the timing has to be perfect.
-So that was a big learning curve", Watson said.
+So that was a big learning curve," Watson said.

+Filming for the third season began on April 27, and was expected to last until August 28, 2023, in Toronto.
+However, it was interrupted due to the 2023 SAG-AFTRA strike.
+Knowing that the strike was coming, the show's crew focused their resources into finishing the first four episodes of the season before going on hiatus.
+According to Don Mancini, episodes five and six were almost finished as well, and some pieces of seven and eight.
+As a consequence of the strike, the season was split in two, with the first half ending on a cliffhanger in the episode "Dressed to Kill".
+Filming resumed on November 24, 2023, and concluded on December 22 that same year.

 Music

-Joseph LoDuca served as the series' composer, as he did in Curse of Chucky and Cult of Chucky.
+Joseph LoDuca served as the series' composer, as he did in Curse of Chucky (2013) and Cult of Chucky.
 For the show, he read the scripts beforehand and waited until the scenes were filmed to figure out ways to add a fitting soundtrack.
 Piano chords are used sometimes throughout the first season as an accompaniment to Jake and Devon's relationship, since the latter is seen playing that same instrument in the first episode.
 LoDuca also utilized a detuned toy piano to symbolize Chucky's "feigned innocence" in the first season.
 A similar theme was used to imply "something more sinister" to what was happening in certain scenes.
 A different version of the Child's Play 2 theme can also be heard in scenes involving Chucky and Caroline.
-LoDuca described the score for Tiffany as "lush", which helps present her as a "classic Hollywood vamp", while the flashbacks showing how she and Charles Lee Ray became a couple have a "80's synth vibe".
-Likewise, the show features licensed music by groups and solo artists like Billie Eilish, Kim Petras, Electric Youth, The Go-Go's, Yeah Yeah Yeahs, Shaed, and Rob Zombie, amongst many others.
+LoDuca described the score for Tiffany as "lush", which helps present her as a "classic Hollywood vamp", while the flashbacks showing how she and Charles Lee Ray became a couple have an "80's synth vibe".
+Likewise, the show features licensed music by groups and solo artists like Billie Eilish, Kim Petras, Electric Youth, The Go-Go's, Yeah Yeah Yeahs, Shaed, Rob Zombie, and Blue Öyster Cult, amongst many others.